Applications have now closed!

-This programme has helped almost 2,000 people like you to start up and scale social enterprises, charities, community projects and impact-led organisations.
+This programme has helped more than 2,000 people to start up, build and scale social enterprises, charities, community projects and impact-led organisations.

 - A grant (£1,000 – £7,000)